charmbracelet/bubbletea/tutorials/commands/README.md

 ```

-Just make sure you do as much work as you can in the innermost function, because
+Just make sure you do as much stuff as you can in the innermost function,
-that's the one that runs asynchronously.
+because that's the one that runs asynchronously.
-n

 ## Anyway, Now What?

 After doing this tutorial and [the previous one][basics] you should be ready to